kantega/kson/readme.md

 ```

 That is a mouthful of type information, but we only have to write it once, and it is safe.
 Maybe we will come back later
-and try to find a more elegant way to encode json objects, but probably not since it works and is already written.
+and try to find a more elegant way to encode JSON objects, but probably not since it works and is already written.

-But that tupletizing really draws a lot of attention when reading the code (kinda the same effect as a lavalamp).
+But that tupletizing really draws a lot of attention when reading the code (kinda the same effect as a lava lamp).
 We factor
 that part out into a utility function _expand_ that converts a tuple into pairs (a,b,c,d,e,f,g) -> (a,(b,(c,(e,(f,g))))) for us.
 ```
 public static <A, B, C, D, E, FF, G, H> JsonEncoder<P8<A, B, C, D, E, FF, G, H>> obj(